 This blog is run by Dr. David Grainger, who is currently Chief Scientific Advisor at Medicxi.
 Drug Baron writes about healthcare, life sciences, and the R&D strategies in particular.
 For example, one of the recent posts discusses the new mechanism of cancer resistance and curing approach, which became a reason to found an oncology company, Divide & Conquer.
 Alongside the DrugBaron, David Grainger has more than 20 articles on Forbes.

 The blog is run by a professional chemist, and a drug discovery specialist - Dr. Dennis X. Hu.
 Drug Hunter is focusing on small molecule drug discovery as well as biologics.
 Published posts describe drug mechanisms or highlight new interesting compounds for drug design.
-Drug Hunter also gives insightful reviews about pharma and biotech markets and prepares informative annual reports summarising approvals of new drugs and year IPOs followed with infographics.
+Drug Hunter also gives insightful reviews about pharma and biotech markets and prepares informative annual reports summarizing approvals of new drugs and year IPOs followed by infographics.
 Drug discovery scientists, medicinal chemists, and everyone who wants to get up-to-date information on drug discovery may be interested in reading this blog.

-In the pipeline / Sciencemag
+In the pipeline (by Sciencemag)

 Life Sci Vs is led by an early-stage venture capitalist, Dr. Bruce Booth.
 He writes about biotech VC, pharma industry, explaining the biotech business and investment models.
 Being a scientist and a successful venture investor, Dr. Booth provides important insights into various aspects of commercializing biotech breakthroughs and running biotech startups.
 Bruce Booth is also a Forbes contributor, actively covering various topics in the biotech industry.
 And a cherry on the top is that Dr. Booth regularly invites leadership from prominent biotech companies in his topic “From the trenches” to share the challenges they face in their work.